 |SAT (2016+)||500 in Evidence-Based Reading and Writing|

 |ACT||Not applicable||20+ in both reading and English|

 Students with TOEFL scores in the ELCB range will take a placement essay test upon arrival at Seattle University.
-Some students may have their ELCB requirement waived based upon the results of the placement essay test.
+Some students may have their ELCB requirement waived based on the results of the placement essay test.

 Seattle University reserves the ability to require English proficiency testing should it be deemed necessary.

-ELS Language Center (US centers only) students who have completed level 112 with a 3.0 grade point average are considered to have the equivalent TOEFL score of 68/520 and will be considered for the undergraduate English Language Learning Center.
-For more information on the ELS program visit the English Language Learning Center website, or you can contact the Seattle center directly at (206) 623-1481; email@example.com.
+ELS Language Center (US centers only) students who have completed level 112 with a 3.0-grade point average are considered to have the equivalent TOEFL score of 86 and will be exempt from the undergraduate English Language Learning Center.
+For more information on the ELS program, visit els.edu or call 1-866-748-9780.